how to prepare our chickens

 After 5 minutes add to the pan: ¼ cup white wine, ¾ cup water or just 1 cup water and 3 whole crushed garlic cloves.
 Brush top of chicken with vegetable, avocado, or light olive oil (room temperature softened butter is extra tasty to brush it with).

 Carefully transfer cast iron skillet with chicken to the middle oven rack in the preheated 375 degree oven.
+Note: do not flip the chicken in the pan and do not cover the chicken with aluminum foil.
+The skin side is left facing up to develop caramelization and nice coloring

 Every 15 minutes baste the chicken with the collected juices while cooking.

+Cook for approximately 45 to 55 minutes or until internal temperature reads 160 degrees on a meat thermometer.
 Once finished, remove from the oven, baste with pan juices and let chicken rest in the pan for 5 minutes before serving.

 Spatchcock For Grill:

-Before cooking lightly brush chicken on both sides with some vegetable, avocado, or light olive oil or spray.
+While the grill is preheating, lightly brush chicken on both sides with some vegetable, avocado, or light olive oil or spray.
 Alternatively, softened room temperature butter can be used.

-Grill times will vary but at least 45 minutes is necessary.
+Grill times will vary but at least 50 minutes is necessary.

 *As chicken cooks we recommend basting occasionally with a brush using vegetable, avocado or a light olive oil.
 Softened butter is also excellent to baste with.